-Among the most heavily prescribed medications are those for mental health issues ranging from general anxiety and depression to full blown psychosis.
-Indeed, it is very easy for prescribing doctors as myself, to reach into our white coat, pull our prescription pad, and write a prescription—much easier than actually exploring what might be going on in a person’s life now or in the past.
-It is also much easier to obtain information from drug reps who come right to our door and regurgitate studies from medical journals, than it is to learn about possible alternatives.
+Among the most heavily prescribed medications are mental health issues ranging from general anxiety and depression to full-blown psychosis.
+Indeed, it is very easy for prescribing doctors like me to reach into our white coat, pull our prescription pad, and write a prescription—much easier than actually exploring what might be going on in a person’s life now or in the past.
+It is also much easier to obtain information from drug reps who come right to our door and regurgitate studies from medical journals than to learn about possible alternatives.
 Indeed, sometimes prescription medication is needed.
-However, in many cases one can get much help with a supportive doctor’s ear and over-the-counter supplements, which, contrary to what your doctor will likely tell you or know, are backed by many clinical studies.
+However, in many cases, one can get much help with a supportive doctor’s ear and over-the-counter supplements, which, contrary to what your doctor will likely tell you or know, are backed by many clinical studies.

 1. L-methylfolate up to 15mg/day for depression.

 Literature suggests that depression is linked with folate deficiency and that patients with insufficient folate are less likely to respond to treatment and more likely to experience a relapse.
 Folate supplementation does help some patients.
 Folic acid in and of itself does not alleviate depression.
 Our brain must convert folic acid into L-methylfolate before it can manufacture enough serotonin, norepinephrine, and dopamine to alleviate depression.
 However, certain individuals lack the ability to convert folic acid to l-methylfolate, rendering folic acid supplements ineffective for this group of patients.